jss367/jss367.github.io/_posts/2020-10-16-Connecting-VSCode-to-GCP.md

 # Putting it All Together

 That should be all you need to connect VSCode to your instance.
 I like to add a `LogLevel` of `verbose` to make debugging easier.
 You shouldn't have to specify a Port but you can also do so if you prefer to be explicit.
-In summary, it should like like this:
+In summary, it should look like this:

 ```
 Host my_instance